-4.5.1.The academy will normally seek to discuss any concerns about a child with their parents.
-The Designated Safeguarding Lead Caroline Thompson, or a member of the safeguarding team, will make contact with the parent in the event of a concern, suspicion or disclosure.

-4.5.2.However, if the academy believes that notifying parents could increase the risk to the child, exacerbate the problem or compromise the safety of a staff member, advice will first be sought from Children's Social Care.
+- 4.5.1.
+The academy will normally seek to discuss any concerns about a child with their parents.
+The Designated Safeguarding Lead Sarah Williams or Caroline Thompson, or a member of the safeguarding team, will make contact with the parent in the event of a concern, suspicion or disclosure. - 4.5.2.
+However, if the academy believes that notifying parents could increase the risk to the child, exacerbate the problem or compromise the safety of a staff member, advice will first be sought from OAT Safeguarding Team and /or Children's Social Care.

 4.6.
-Referral to Children's Social Care
+Referral to children's social care

-- 4.6.1.The Designated Safeguarding Lead or deputy Ian Wright will make a referral to Children's Social Care if it is believed that a child is suffering or is at risk of suffering significant harm. - 4.6.2.Contacts at Stoke on Trent are John Hanlon, Local Authority Designated Officer, Stoke Childrens Services, Swann House, Boothen Road, Stoke on Trent ST4 4S.
-Telephone direct line 01782 233342 Mobile Number 07385 362 877. - 4.6.3.
+- 4.6.1.
+The Designated Safeguarding Lead or deputy Sarah Williams, Caroline Thompson, Ian Wright (DDSL) or Shannon Nichols (DDSL) will make a referral to Children's Social Care if it is believed that a child is suffering or is at risk of suffering significant harm. - 4.6.2.
+Contacts at Stoke On Trent Safeguarding Board are via CHaD:01782 235100, Children and Young People Safeguarding (stoke.gov.uk) - 4.6.3.
 The child (subject to their age and understanding) and the parents will be told that a referral is being made, unless to do so would increase the risk to the child.

 4.7.
-Private Fostering
+Private fostering

-- 4.7.1.A private fostering arrangement is one that is made privately (without the involvement of a local authority) for the care of a child under the age of 16 years (under 18, if disabled) by someone other than a parent, person with parental responsibility or close relative, in their own home, with the intention that it should last for 28 days or more. - 4.7.2.
-Comprehensive guidance on private fostering can be found here in the DfEs publication 'Children's Act 1989 Guidance on Private Fostering'. - 4.7.3.Whilst most privately fostered children are appropriately supported and looked after, they are a potentially vulnerable group who should be monitored by the local authority, particularly when the child has come from another country.
-In some cases, privately fostered children are affected by abuse and neglect, or are involved in trafficking, child sexual exploitation or modern-day slavery. - 4.7.4.We have a duty to notify to the local authority where we are aware or suspect that a child is subject to a private fostering arrangement.
-Although academies have a duty to inform the local authority, there is no duty for anyone, including the private foster carer or social workers to inform the academy.
-However, it should be clear to the academy who has parental responsibility. - 4.7.5.We have a mandatory duty to notify the local authority if we are involved directly or indirectly in arranging for a child to be fostered privately.
-Notifications must contain the information specified in Schedule 1 of The Children (private Arrangements for Fostering Regulations 2005 and must be made in writing - 4.7.6.
-Academy staff should notify the designated safeguarding lead or deputy when they become aware of private fostering arrangements. - 4.7.7.On admission to the academy, we will take steps to verify the relationship of the adults to the child who is being registered.
+- 4.7.1.
+The academy will notify the local authority where we are aware or suspect that a child is subject to a private fostering arrangement. - 4.7.2.
+We have a mandatory duty to notify the local authority if we are involved directly or indirectly in arranging for a child to be fostered privately.
+Notifications must contain the information specified in Schedule 1 of The Children (private Arrangements for Fostering Regulations 2005 and must be made in writing. - 4.7.3.
+Academy staff should notify the designated safeguarding lead or deputy when they become aware of private fostering arrangements. - 4.7.4.
+On admission to the academy, we will take steps to verify the relationship of the adults to the child who is being registered.